 1/4 teaspoon salt

-Preheat your oven to 325°F. and line an 8-inch square baking pan with parchment paper and set aside.
+Preheat your oven to 325°F. Line an 8-inch square baking pan with parchment paper and set aside.

-In a large bowl, place the cocoa powder, baking soda, salt and brown sugar, and whisk to combine well.
-Create a well in the center of the cocoa powder mixture and add the pureed bean mixture then mix till well-combined.
+In large separate bowl, combine cocoa powder, baking soda, salt and brown sugar.
+Create a well in the center of the dry ingredients and add the pureed bean mixture then mix until well-combined.
+The batter will be thick like chocolate frosting.

-Pour the thick mixture into the prepared baking pan and spread into an even layer.
-Add the (optional) chocolate even on top of the batter then bake for about 25 minutes or until the top springs back when pressed gently with a finger.
+Pour the batter into the prepared baking pan and spread into an even layer.
+Sprinkle chocolate chips or walnut, if using. evenly on top of the batter then bake for about 25 minutes or until the top springs back when pressed gently with a finger.

-Remove the pan from the oven, but let it cool until no longer hot to the touch.
+Remove the pan from the oven and let it cool until no longer hot to the touch.
 Remove from the pan and slice into squares with a sharp knife.
+Serve with love!